IIITLucknowSWEngg/CSITTeam020/Assignment/Assignment_1/SRS.md

 ## 2. Overall Description

 ### 2.1 Product Perspective
-The OYO booking system will function as a web-based and mobile application.
-It will integrate with existing hotel management systems and third-party APIs (e.g., payment gateways, mapping services) to provide seamless room bookings, payments, and inventory management.
+The OYO system is a web-based and mobile application integrating third-party services (e.g., payment gateways, mapping tools) for seamless room bookings, payment processing, and inventory management.

 ### 2.2 Product Features
-- User registration and secure login
+- **User Authentication and Management**: Secure user registration and login.
-- Room search and booking functionality
-- Payment and billing processing
-- Inventory management for hotel managers
-- Reporting and analytics for operational insights
-- Support for multilingual interfaces
+- **Room Search and Filtering**: Search by location, dates, price, and amenities.
+- **Booking and Reservation Management**: Real-time room availability and booking.
+- **Payment Gateway Integration**: Secure, PCI DSS-compliant payment processing.
+- **Communication Interfaces**: Notifications for booking confirmations and updates.
+- **Room Listings and Descriptions**: Detailed hotel and room information.

 ### 2.3 User Classes and Characteristics
-- **Customers**: Individuals booking hotels, requiring a user-friendly interface and secure payment options.
+- **Guests**: Simplified search, booking, and secure payment features.
-- **Hotel Managers**: Manage rooms, pricing, bookings, and staff interactions.
+- **Hotel Managers**: Tools for managing room inventory, pricing, and customer interactions.
-- **Admins**: Oversee platform operations, resolve disputes, and ensure compliance.
+- **Admins**: Platform oversight, reporting, and compliance.
-- **Support Staff**: Provide customer and technical assistance.
+- **System Architects**: Ensuring scalability and secure data handling.

 ### 2.4 Operating Environment
-- Accessible on modern web browsers (Chrome, Safari, Firefox) and mobile platforms (iOS, Android).
+- Modern web browsers (Chrome, Safari, Firefox).
+- Mobile platforms (iOS, Android).
-- Backend hosted on scalable cloud infrastructure (e.g., AWS, Azure).
+- Backend hosted on scalable cloud infrastructure.

 ### 2.5 Design and Implementation Constraints
-- Compatibility with various devices and screen resolutions.
-- Adherence to data security standards (e.g., PCI DSS, GDPR).
+- Adherence to PCI DSS and GDPR standards.
-- High availability during peak usage (e.g., holidays).
+- Scalable to handle peak loads (e.g., holidays).
+- Compatibility with various screen sizes and resolutions.

 ### 2.6 Assumptions and Dependencies
-- Users have stable internet access.
+- Stable internet access for all users.
-- Integration with reliable third-party services (e.g., payment gateways, email providers).
+- Reliable integration with payment gateways and APIs.
-- Accurate room details and availability are provided by hotels.
+- Accurate room details provided by hotel managers.

 ---

 ## 3. System Features

-### 3.1 User Registration and Login
+### 3.1 User Authentication and Management
-- **Description**: Users can register and log in securely.
+- **Description**: Users can securely register, log in, and manage their accounts.
 - **Requirements**:
-  - Email and phone verification using OTP.
+  - Email and phone verification using OTP (URD 3.1).
-  - Password recovery through email or SMS.
+  - Password recovery via email or SMS.
-  - Support for SSO via Google or Facebook.
+  - Single Sign-On (SSO) via Google and Facebook.

-### 3.2 Room Booking
+### 3.2 Room Search and Filtering
-- **Description**: Customers can search, filter, and book rooms based on location, dates, and preferences.
+- **Description**: Customers can search for rooms based on location, dates, and filters.
 - **Requirements**:
-  - Real-time availability of rooms.
-  - Integration with secure payment gateways.
-  - Confirmation emails for successful bookings.
+  - Advanced search by price range, amenities, and ratings (URD 3.2).
+  - Predictive search suggestions and sort options.

-### 3.3 Inventory Management
+### 3.3 Booking and Reservation Management
-- **Description**: Hotel managers can manage room details, pricing, and availability.
+- **Description**: Real-time room availability and booking.
 - **Requirements**:
-  - Real-time updates for room inventory.
+  - Step-by-step booking process (URD 3.3).
+  - Manage bookings, including modifications and cancellations.
-  - Tools for bulk edits and seasonal pricing.
+  - Notifications for booking confirmations.

-### 3.4 Payment and Billing
+### 3.4 Payment Gateway Integration
-- **Description**: Customers can securely pay for bookings.
+- **Description**: Customers can securely pay for their bookings.
 - **Requirements**:
+  - Integration with PCI DSS-compliant gateways (URD 3.4).
   - Support for multiple payment methods (credit card, UPI, wallets).
-  - Compliance with PCI DSS standards.
+  - Refund processing for cancellations.

-### 3.5 Reporting and Analytics
+### 3.5 Room Listings and Descriptions
-- **Description**: Admins and managers can access operational insights.
+- **Description**: Hotel managers can create and manage detailed room listings.
 - **Requirements**:
-  - Dashboards for revenue, occupancy, and guest behavior.
-  - Exportable reports in common formats (e.g., CSV, PDF).
+  - Photos, descriptions, and amenities for each room (URD 3.2).
+  - Seasonal pricing and availability adjustments.

 ---

 ## 4. External Interface Requirements

 ### 4.1 User Interfaces
-- Intuitive, responsive web interface.
+- Intuitive, responsive design for web and mobile.
-- Mobile app optimized for iOS and Android.
-- Accessibility features for users with disabilities.
+- Accessibility features per WCAG 2.1.

-### 4.2 Hardware Interfaces
+### 4.2 Communication Interfaces
-- Compatibility with standard devices (e.g., desktops, smartphones).
-- Peripheral support for printers (e.g., receipt generation).
+- **Description**: Notifications for important user updates.
+- **Requirements**:
+  - SMS and email notifications for confirmations and reminders (URD 3.5).
+  - HTTPS for secure data transmission.

 ### 4.3 Software Interfaces
-- Integration with third-party APIs (e.g., Google Maps, Stripe).
+- Integration with third-party APIs (e.g., Stripe, Google Maps).
-- Backend hosted on a cloud platform (e.g., AWS, Azure).

-### 4.4 Communication Interfaces
-- HTTPS for secure data transmission.
-- SMS and email notifications for confirmations and updates.
+- API for real-time room availability (URD 3.6).

 ---

 ## 5. Non-Functional Requirements (NFRs)

 ### 5.1 Performance Requirements
-- Response time <2 seconds for most user interactions.
+- Response time <2 seconds.
-- Support up to 100,000 concurrent users.
+- Support for 100,000 concurrent users.

 ### 5.2 Security Requirements
-- Data encrypted using TLS and AES-256.
+- Data encryption using TLS and AES-256 (URD 4.2).
 - Two-factor authentication for user accounts.

 ### 5.3 Availability and Reliability
-- 99.9% uptime guaranteed.
+- 99.9% uptime using redundant cloud servers.
-- Automatic failover and backup systems in place.

-### 5.4 Scalability
+### 5.4 System Scalability
-- Horizontal scaling to handle increased traffic during peak seasons.
+- Horizontal scaling for handling increased traffic (URD 4.3).

-### 5.5 Usability
+### 5.5 User Interface and Usability
-- Compliance with WCAG 2.1 accessibility guidelines.
+- Compliance with WCAG 2.1 for accessibility (URD 4.1).
-- Multilingual support for global users.

-### 5.6 Maintainability
-- Modular design for easy updates and debugging.
+- User-friendly navigation for search and booking.
-- Continuous monitoring and automated testing.

-### 5.7 Compliance
-- GDPR compliance for data privacy.
-- PCI DSS compliance for secure payment processing.

 ---

 ## 6. Other Requirements

 ### 6.1 Localization
-- Region-specific content and language options.
+- Region-specific content and language support (URD 4.4).

 ### 6.2 Ethical Considerations
-- Transparent cancellation and refund policies.
+- Transparency in cancellation and refund policies.
 - Mechanisms for reporting inappropriate behavior.

 ---

-This SRS ensures the OYO clone will meet user expectations and technical standards, creating a reliable and scalable platform for hotel booking and management.
+This SRS incorporates the cross-referenced URD sections to ensure all requirements are met for a scalable, user-friendly, and secure OYO clone platform.